bhardwajRahul/starskey/README.md

 ## Key Lifecycle
 A key once inserted will live in the memtable until it is flushed to disk.
 Once flushed to disk it will live in an sstable at l1 until it is compacted.
 Once compacted it will be merged into a new sstable at the next level.
 This process is recursive until the last level.
 At the last level if full we merge all sstables into a new sstable.

+If a key is deleted it will live on the same way until it reaches last level at which point it will be removed entirely.

 ## Memory and disk sorting
 Sorting would be lexicographical (alphabetical), meaning it will sort based on the byte-by-byte comparisons of slices.